rpldy/react-uploady/README.md

 ### Discussions

 Please check the [discussions area](https://github.com/rpldy/react-uploady/discussions) here in Github.
-If you have a question about use-cases or flows you'd like to achieve with Uploady, discussions is the place to look for existing questions or add your own.
+If you have a question about use-cases or flows you'd like to achieve with Uploady, discussions is the place to look for existing answers or add your own.

 If you're using Uploady in Production, please drop a comment [here](https://github.com/rpldy/react-uploady/discussions/131).
 It's always great to hear how people and companies use it.